UPDATE: read about new and expanded Akka & Play Monitoring in Akka Monitoring with Kamon and Sematext

 But how does one find bottlenecks in distributed Akka applications?
 Well, many Akka users already use the great Kamon Open-Source Monitoring Tool, which makes it easy to collect Akka metrics.
 However — and this is important! — predefined visualizations, dashboards, anomaly detection, alerts and role-based access controls for the DevOps team are out of scope for Kamon, which is focused on metrics collection only.
 To overcome this challenge, Kamon’s design makes it possible to integrate Kamon with other monitoring tools.

-Needless to say, Sematext has embraced this philosophy and contributed the Kamon backend to SPM.
-This gives Akka users the option to use detailed Metrics from Kamon along with the visualization, alerting, anomaly detection, and team collaboration functionalities offered by SPM.
+Needless to say, Sematext has embraced this philosophy and contributed the Kamon backend to Sematext Monitoring.
+This gives Akka users the option to use detailed Metrics from Kamon along with the visualization, alerting, anomaly detection, and team collaboration functionalities offered by Sematext.

 Now let’s take a look at the result of this integration work:

-- Metrics pushed to SPM are displayed in predefined reports, including:
+- Metrics pushed to Sematext are displayed in predefined reports, including:

-- An overview of all key Akka metrics
+- An overview monitoring dashboard of all key Akka metrics

 - Common metrics for CPU, Memory, Network, I/O, JVM and Garbage Collection